Anger, poor focus, impulsivity, defiant behavior in kids: what's the copper connection?

 The two issues they found to dominate these cases are:

-• Too much copper relative to zinc leading to low dopamine (and associated symptoms like low motivation, depression, and poor focus) and high norepinephrine (that can look like agitation, anxiety, anger, and impulsivity).
+• causing low dopamine (and associated symptoms like low motivation, depression, and poor focus) and high norepinephrine (associated with agitation, anxiety, anger, and impulsivity);

-The WRI has been criticized for not conducting expensive peer-reviewed studies on their findings, but peer-reviewed or not, that's compelling data in our evolving understanding of what makes it so hard for some people to cope with stress.
+The WRI has been criticized for not conducting expensive peer-reviewed studies on their findings, but peer-reviewed or not a sample size of over 30,000 cases gives us compelling data in our evolving understanding of what makes it so hard for some people to cope with stress.

 What Can Cause High Copper?